acidbubbles/vambooru/README.md

 * Compress the JSON files before storing them in the database!
 * Update all dependencies (.NET, npm)
 * Contributing guide / license
+* Show the image in a lightbox when clicking
+* Full text search of post text and title and tags
+* Search by tag